bogodars/user-guide/README.md

 One implementing with [Reactour library](https://reactour.js.org/), still not happy with my way of implementing changes, guess there is more correct way.

-Second [JoyRide](https://react-joyride.com/), musch less customizeble.
+Second [JoyRide](https://react-joyride.com/), much less customizable but simple.

 ## Bags